openstack/puppet-openstack-specs/specs/kilo/api-v3-support.rst

 contains the Keystone authentication parameters is `keystone_authtoken`.
 For v3, there are some name changes (`admin_user => username`) and several new parameters for domains and other v3 resources.
-To make it easier to manage this section, a new Keystone resource `keystone::resource::authconfig` has been added.
+To make it easier to manage this section, a new Keystone resource `keystone::resource::authtoken` has been added.
 For example, instead of doing this::

     glance_api_config {